Jade Plant (Crassula ovata) Indoor Care, Propagation, Common Problems and Solutions

 Temperature and Humidity

-Average warmth between 15-260C during the growing season is ideal for Jade Plant.
+Average warmth of 15-260C during the growing season is ideal for Jade Plant.
 Room temperatures that are comfortable for you are ideal for this succulent.
 Keep it away from cold drafts like windy windows and doors.

 Make sure that there is good air circulation to prevent fungal disease infestations which are promoted by damp still air.